jazzband/django-eav2/README.rst

    <http://pypi.python.org/pypi/eav-django/1.0.2>`_ written by Andrey
    Mikhaylenko.

-   There are a few notable differences between this implimentation and the eav-django implementation.
+   There are a few notable differences between this implementation and the eav-django implementation.

    * This one is called django-eav, whereas the other is called eav-django.